ponder-sh/ponder/README.md

 A framework for blockchain app backends

+## Documentation

+For full documentation and guides, visit [ponder.sh](https://ponder.sh).

 ## Features

 Ponder is an open-source framework for building frontend-ready APIs that serve blockchain data.
 It can be used as an alternative to Graph Protocol subgraphs.

 - Local development server with hot reloading
-- Uses the familiar Node.js runtime and NPM package ecosystem
+- Familiar Node.js runtime and NPM package ecosystem
 - Works with any Ethereum-based blockchain, and natively supports cross-chain apps
-- Plugin API that exposes hooks into the core indexing engine

-## Documentation

-For full documentation, visit [ponder.sh](https://ponder.sh).

 ## Quickstart